 But past a certain point in the injury process, stretches and exercises, alone, may not be enough.

-The Most Important “Tool” In Our Tennis Elbow Treatment Toolbox
+The Most Important “Tool” In Our Treatment Toolbox

-I believe the most important tools in the box when it comes to breaking that vicious injury cycle are very specific, hands-on “advanced Massage Therapy” techniques.
-I firmly believe it's the missing link.
+Again, I believe the most important tools in the box when it comes to breaking that vicious injury cycle are a set of very specific “advanced Massage Therapy” techniques

 I just don't see a better way to deal with all that tension, Scar Tissue and stagnation / degeneration – Which is the ROT at the root of the injury...